 Edwards owned slaves as well, and did not criticize his slave-owning congregants on the matter.
 Partly this was because it would be inconvenient, although Tisby highlights yet a deeper force at work.
 One feature of American evangelicalism growing at the time was an emphasis on personal salvation as distinct from a responsibility to challenge social systems.
 “Evangelicalism focused on individual conversion and piety,” Tisby writes.
 “Within this evangelical framework, one could adopt an evangelical expression of Christianity yet remain uncompelled to confront institutional injustice.”

 One fumes and squirms to read of how the rhetoric grew worse during the Civil War and later in the Reconstruction period and the Jim Crow era.
 Some of the most infuriating passages in the book are the summaries of the debates between abolitionists and slavery advocates, the latter of whom put forward detailed expositions of scripture to sanction their bigotry.
 Many pro-slavery Christians held the view that the bible does not explicitly condemn slavery, but rather assumes its reality and explains how to regulate it.
 Having studied rhetorical theory both as an undergrad and in graduate school, I was interested to know how the abolitionists replied to this shoddy interpretation.
 In this I was rather disappointed.
 While Tisby gives some information on the topic, there are only brief sketches, and one is left with the sense that the abolitionists did not do a very good job.
-I am ambivalent about whether this is a flaw on Tisby’s part.
-An examination of abolitionist rhetoric is not his focus, and I doubt many readers would have the same interest in it as I do.
-But it leaves a burning question on my mind: if the abolitionists did such a poor job with their rhetoric, how did the tides turn just enough to result in a Civil War over the issue?
+Is this a flaw in Tisby’s book?
+Perhaps not; an examination of abolitionist rhetoric is not his focus, and I doubt many readers would have the same interest in it as I do.
+Yet it leaves a burning question on my mind: if the abolitionists did such a poor job in their rhetoric, how did the tides turn just enough to result in a Civil War over the issue?
 Maybe the question is the wrong one, or maybe it is impossible to answer because there were so many complex, interrelated factors.